particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 }
 ```

-This is only necessary on Gen 3 devices with an nRF52 processor including the Boron, B Series SoM, Argon, and Tracker SoM.
+This is only necessary on Gen 3 devices with an nRF52 processor including the Boron, B-Series SoM, Argon, and Tracker SoM.

 #### Disabling optimization